Alcohol and Drug Rehab Programs in Victoria, Texas

 361-576-4673 x116

 Billy T Cattan Recovery Outreach has long been dedicated to helping individuals recovery after a period of alcohol and drug addiction.
-It has been doing this within Victoria and in the surrounding areas for quite some time.
+It has been doing this within Victoria, TX. and in the surrounding areas for quite some time.
 Billy T Cattan Recovery Outreach provides services like trauma-related counseling, dialectical behavior therapy, cognitive/behavior therapy, anger management, group therapy, substance abuse counseling approach - which are all representative of their rehabilitation and treatment philosophies.
 Billy T Cattan Recovery Outreach believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers several programs, like persons with post-traumatic stress disorder, aftercare/continuing care, persons with serious mental illness, clients referred from the court/judicial system, persons with eating disorders, child care for clients children - among other services listed in the following sections.

 Billy T Cattan Recovery Outreach offers inpatient detoxification facilities, short term drug treatment, inpatient treatment centers, long term drug and alcohol rehab centers, outpatient substance abuse treatment services and others.
 Billy T Cattan Recovery Outreach has continued recovery programs that are designed to help clients maintain their sobriety.
 This addiction treatment center also uses treatment methods that can help you achieve and maintain a full recovery.